 - If your child misses a lesson, remember that our lesson plans are posted on our APS Canvas Site!!

 10. Who is the Instrumental Music Teacher?

 - Estelle Roth is the Band and Orchestra Director.
-She is at Patrick Henry on Monday and Tuesdays, and at Long Branch on Wednesday, Thursday and Fridays.
+She is at Fleet on Monday and Tuesdays, and at Long Branch on Wednesday, Thursday and Fridays.
 Please contact her via email.